ajktown/docs/api/share-feature.md

     deactivate api
-  fe -> fe: The loading indicator disappears user <- fe: Shows the shared resource deactivate fe user -> user: User has the link shared resourced from others (or oneself) deactivate user
+  fe -> fe: The loading indicator disappears user <- fe: Shows the shared resource user <- fe: Shows the post word button, if the user is signed in deactivate fe user -> user: User has the link shared resourced from others (or oneself) deactivate user